jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 to a domain controller or other critical security infrastructure.
 Preferring
+cyber\-enabled

-cyber\-enabledinfluence operations
+influence operations
-While some Iranian state actors were honing the sophistication of their tradecraft on network, other state\-sponsored groups supplemented basic cyberattacks with a new playbook: leveraging cyber\- enabled influence operations to fuel geopolitical change in alignment with Tehrans objectives.
+While some Iranian state actors were honing the sophistication of their tradecraft on network, other state\-sponsored groups supplemented basic cyberattacks with a new playbook: leveraging cyber\- enabled influence operations to fuel geopolitical change in alignment with Tehran’s objectives.
 In the second half of 2022, Iranian groups increased the pace of operations in which they amplify low sophistication cyberattacks with multi\-pronged influence operations.
-Iranian groups use of a repeatable playbook and low\-effort cyberattacks requiring little to no access to a victim network\- enabled them to quickly replicate their operations, shifting from one victim to the next.
+Iranian groups’ use of a repeatable playbook and low\-effort cyberattacks— requiring little to no access to a victim network\- enabled them to quickly replicate their operations, shifting from one victim to the next.
-Irans cyber\-enabled influence operations have pushed narratives that seek to bolster Palestinian resistance, sow panic among Israeli citizens, foment Shiite unrest in Gulf Arab countries, and counter the normalization of Arab\-Israeli ties.
+Iran’s cyber\-enabled influence operations have pushed narratives that seek to bolster Palestinian resistance, sow panic among Israeli citizens, foment Shi’ite unrest in Gulf Arab countries, and counter the normalization of Arab\-Israeli ties.
 While specific narratives varied, the underlying goal was often the same.
-Tehran likely sought to retaliate against what it perceived were efforts by foreign actors to foment unrest in Iran, including highly sophisticated cyberattacks in 2021 and 2022 by a group called Predatory Sparrow against Irans steel factories, state broadcasts, gas stations, and trains.
+Tehran likely sought to retaliate against what it perceived were efforts by foreign actors to foment unrest in Iran, including highly sophisticated cyberattacks in 2021 and 2022 by a group called Predatory Sparrow against Iran’s steel factories, state broadcasts, gas stations, and trains.
 Note 25 Microsoft Digital Defense Report 2023
-Chapter 3 Nation State Threats68
+Chapter 3 Nation State Threats

+68
 Iran continued
 Firmly turning
 against the West
-While Irans most common targetsthe United
+While Iran’s most common targets—the United
-States and Israelremain at the top of its list, Iran has broadened its targeting of the West, particularly its cyber\-enabled influence operations to target European NATO member states.
+States and Israel—remain at the top of its list, Iran has broadened its targeting of the West, particularly its cyber\-enabled influence operations to target European NATO member states.
-In France, a cyber persona calling itself Holy Souls, assessed to be linked to Iranian state actor Cotton Sandstorm, targeted French satirical magazine
+In France, a cyber persona calling itself “Holy Souls,” assessed to be linked to Iranian state actor Cotton Sandstorm, targeted French satirical magazine
 Charlie Hebdo in January.
 Note 26
 The cyber\-enabled
 influence operations
 against Albania marked
-Irans first destructive
+Iran’s first destructive
 attack directly targeting
 a NATO\-member
 government.